bjdhafssa/MTS-Clustering-and-Averaging/Averaging/README.md

  4- Display the results as pandas DataFrames.
 The values in each column represent the average distance between the centroid obtained and all time series in that class for a specific distance metric.

+### To visualize the centroids of a specific class from a dataset, you can use the following command:

+        python plot_centroids.py

+This script allows you to interactively choose a dataset, a class, and a dimension (or all dimensions) to visualize.

+-- Example Interaction:

+-- The script will generate a plot like the one below, showing the original time series (in light gray) and the calculated centroids using different methods (in various colors).